Nørre Allé 51, 2200 København N, August Krogh Bygningen, Universitetsparken 13, 2100 Københav, Building: 2 sal

 Brief personal background

-- Regulation of angiogenesis in skeletal muscle
+- The role of pericytes in skeletal muscle angiogenesis

 - Cardiovascular Physiology

 - Effect of physical training on cardiovascular health